membrane/api-gateway/com.predic8.membrane.core/examples/router/rest2soap/README.txt

 </s11:Envelope>

 Next the interceptor will replace the body of the request with the SOAP message.
-With the map entries "SOAPAction" and "SOAPURI" the interceptor will finally create a new HTTP POST request.
+Using the mapping attributes "SOAPAction" and "SOAPURI" the interceptor will finally create a new HTTP POST request.

 POST /axis2/services/BLZService HTTP/1.1